helixhorned/ljremarkable/README.md

 For the time being, please refer to the [`Dockerfile`](./Dockerfile).
-Since it describes an environment under the [musl]-based [Alpine Linux] distribution (using an official [Alpine Docker image]), slight adjustments are made relative to a build under Raspbian.
+Since it describes an environment under the [musl]-based [Alpine Linux] distribution (using an official [Alpine Docker image]), slight adjustments are made relative to a build under Raspberry Pi OS.

 ### Placing files